This is where we begin.

 Frequently Asked Questions

 Postpartum preparation involves planning ahead for the physical, emotional, and practical realities of the early weeks after birth.
+This preparation helps families navigate the transition into parenthood with greater calm and confidence.

 Not at all.
 Many experienced mothers still benefit from preparation and support as every postpartum experience can be different.
+The family environment, the support available, and the mother’s own circumstances all change between pregnancies.

 Yes.
 Many Omugwo Academy families live in the diaspora and are navigating pregnancy and postpartum far from traditional family support systems.
+All consultations are conducted virtually and are accessible from anywhere in the world.